 Conversational Content Depth: It’s not enough to say you’re a “plumber in Birmingham.”
 The AI wants to know what types of plumbing you specialise in, what problems you solve, and how you solve them differently than competitors.

-Entity Understanding: Google’s getting better at understanding relationships between businesses, services, and locations.
+Entity Understanding: Google is getting better at understanding relationships between businesses, services, and locations.
 If you’re a bakery that supplies local coffee shops, that connection matters now.

 Fresh, Specific Information: Generic service pages are out.
-The AI favours businesses that regularly update with specific information – think “We just installed new EV charging stations” or “Our Tuesday special is now fish and chips for £8.99.”
+The AI favours businesses that regularly update with specific information, like “We just installed new EV charging stations” or “Our Tuesday special is now fish and chips for GBP 8.99.”

 Question-Answer Fit: Businesses that directly answer common customer questions in their content are seeing better visibility.
 And I mean actually answering, not just keyword stuffing.